avegancafe/completionist.nvim/README.md

     end,
     desc = 'Open completionist.nvim',
     silent = true
-  }}
+  }},
-  opts = {}
+  opts = {
+    -- Path to the JSON file where notes are stored filepath = vim.fn.stdpath('data') .. '/todolist.json',

+    -- Colors for different note states and priorities colors = {
+      normal = '#ffffff',
+      done = '#666666',
+      medium = '#ffff00',
+      high = '#ff0000',
+    },

+    icons = {
+      -- Icon for bullet points
+      bullet = '•',
+      -- Icon for completed items
+      done = '✗',
     }
+  }
+}
 ```

 ## Usage

-A key mapping help section is available by pressing `?` when completionist is focused, but here is also a verbal summary of those commands:
+A key mapping help section is available by pressing `?` when completionist is
+focused, but here is also a verbal summary of those commands:

 - `a` : Add new note to the end of the todo list
 - `A` : Add new subnote under the item under the current cursor